uajqq/weewx-healthchecks/README.md

 # weewx-healthchecks
 Extension for weewx that pings [healthchecks.io](https://healthchecks.io) on every archive interval.
-This allows you to be notified via email, text, etc. if weewx stops updating.
+This allows you to be notified via email, text message, etc. if weewx stops updating.
+You can even get a phone call.

 Visit [healthchecks.io](https://healthchecks.io) to get set up and obtain a custom url for your installation.